fordsfords/cfg/README.md

 ERR_F cfg_get_str_val(cfg_t *cfg, const char *key, char **rtn_value);
 ```
 Retrieves string value for a given key.
-- Returns error if key doesn't exist
+- Returns error if key doesn't exist.
-- Returned string should not be modified or freed
+- Returned string should not be modified or freed.

 ```c
 ERR_F cfg_get_long_val(cfg_t *cfg, const char *key, long *rtn_value);
 ```
 Retrieves and converts value to long integer.
-- Supports decimal and hexadecimal (0x prefix) formats
+- Supports decimal and hexadecimal (0x prefix) formats.
+- Allows spaces in numbers to make them more readable.
+For example, "1 234 567".
-- Returns error if value cannot be converted
+- Returns error if value cannot be converted.

 ### Operation Modes

 Reading configuration with `cfg_parse_string_list()` or `cfg_parse_string_list()`
 can be done in two modes:
-- `CFG_MODE_ADD`: Keys must not already exist
+- `CFG_MODE_ADD`: Keys must not already exist.
-- `CFG_MODE_UPDATE`: Keys must already exist
+- `CFG_MODE_UPDATE`: Keys must already exist.

 The "add" mode is used by the application to set define the legal options
 and set default values.